causaest/onrbooks/rbooks-online-extras.md

 01. Feature Engineering and Selection: A Practical Approach for Predictive Models, by Max Kuhn, Kjell Johnson: https://bookdown.org/max/FES/

 An excellent book about feature engineering, sadly unmaintained.

+02. The caret Package, by Max Kuhn: https://topepo.github.io/caret/

+An extensive (and unmaintained) book about the (now obsolete) caret package.

 ### Specialized Applications